S0ool/Dota-2/README.md

+The foundation of the project was taken from the website https://www.dota2.com/home

 This is probably my first large project, and I completed almost the entire backend.
 Huge thanks to my friend https://github.com/Thrylouss, who helped me with this project and handled most of the frontend.